-- Partner and coordinate on projects with local watershed practitioners and other agencies for both public and private lands. - Identify potential funding sources. - With funding sources identified, consider a fund for small grants for watershed practitioners that might grow into a larger fund for urgent needs and innovative projects as funding is available. - Help watershed practitioners amplify event messaging, if desired, through communication support, ensuring broad audience reach, and visibility. - Support efforts to protect instream flows and collaborate with
+- Partner and coordinate on projects with local watershed coalitions and other agencies for both public and private lands. - Identify potential funding sources. - With funding sources identified, consider a fund for small grants for watershed coalitions that might grow into a larger fund for urgent needs and innovative projects as funding is available. - Help Watershed Coalitions amplify event messaging, if desired, through communication support, ensuring broad audience reach, and visibility.

+Support partner efforts to protect instream flows for river and habitat health.